virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   1. Do not add any other files in the repository.
   2. Maintain a clean repository by regularly checking for and organizing files to prevent build issues.
   3. Establish clear guidelines for file organization within the experiment to avoid similar errors in the future.
-## Q) Why do I get a "404" error when trying to access a Virtual Labs experiment after pushing a code change?
+## 6) Why do I get a "404" error when trying to access a Virtual Labs experiment after pushing a code change?

 - **Problem**:
   After pushing a code change, attempting to access a Virtual Labs experiment results in a "404" error.